chiselinc/order-of-memes/pages/01_directions.md

 ---
 layout: default
-title: Foreword
+title: Directions for use
-permalink: /foreword/
+permalink: /directions/
 parent: The Order of Memes
 nav_order: 2
 ---

-# Foreword
+# "Directions For Use"

 | Words | Pictures |
 |:---------------------------------|:------------------------------------------------------|